Ask a Question

 Pricing

-Included 7 nights accommodation in shared rooms, all meals served with water and one drink (beer or wine), 6 days riding as per itinerary, luggage transport between overnight stops and set-time Almeria airport or bus station transfers.
+Included 6 nights accommodation in shared rooms, all meals from dinner on arrival day until breakfast on departure day, served with water and one drink (beer or wine), 5 days riding as per itinerary, luggage transport between overnight stops.

-Not included Flights, personal travel insurance, additional drinks, tips and personal expenses.
+Not included Flights, airport transfers, personal travel insurance, additional drinks, tips and personal expenses.

 Extras